No results found.

 1. The meta-package is updated with the new patch constraint

-2. All client repositories that use the meta-package receive a Dependabot PR within minutes
+2. All client repositories that use the meta-package receive a Dependabot PR

 3. CI validates: patch applies cleanly against the specific store’s PHP version, Magento version, and extension matrix